ahmedelazab1220/SpringSecurity/README.md

          - to connect to database open `application.properties` and this
          ![application.properties](https://github.com/ahmedelazab1220/SpringSecurity/assets/105994948/d8ac3346-1d77-41e0-9208-4ca89c3d9c04)

+         - if you need to create database automitc replace first line by `spring.datasource.url=jdbc:mysql://localhost:3306/[your_database_name]?createDatabaseIfNotExist=true`
+         - `logging.level.org.springframework.security=DEBUG` : used it to enable logging for `Spring Security`
+         - `spring.jackson.default-property-inclusion=NON_NULL` : This is a Spring Boot property that configures the default inclusion criteria for Jackson when serializing Java objects to JSON.
+Jackson will exclude all properties that have null values from the JSON output.

    - 7. Custom Implementation UserDetails:

          - there are many repository implement this in entity but this is not good because broke the first principle of the `SOLID   Principle`. so i separate this in `SecurityUser` class.
          - `isAccountNonExpired` , `isAccountNonLocked` , `isCredentialsNonExpired` and `isEnabled` make all true now.

          ![Custom ImplementationUserDetails](https://github.com/ahmedelazab1220/SpringSecurity/assets/105994948/5f95c0be-ef14-4c61-b8a2-6a1445c40d77)